 As I see it, this intriguing investigation has some issues which are worth bringing up:

 1. The study did not look at hair loss.
-Rather, it just said DHT levels where higher the guys taking creatine.
+Rather, it just said DHT levels were higher than the guys taking creatine.

 2. The study involved only 20 guys.
 Generally the more people in a study, the more believable the results are.

-3. Testosterone level did not change.
+3. Testosterone levels did not change.
 If DHT increased, wouldn't it make sense testosterone would go up too?
-After all that's where DHT comes from.
+After all, that's where DHT comes from.